q3769/conseq4j/README.md

 The tasks will be executed sequentially if they have the same sequence key, and concurrently if they have different sequence keys.

-- Technically, to form a sequence, the client task-submitting thread only needs to be "logically" single.
+Technically, to form a sequence, the client task-submitting thread only needs to be "logically" single.
 It does not always have to be the same physical thread e.g. sometimes one thread may need to be replaced by another for various reasons.
-The conseq4j API should function correctly as long as the related tasks are submitted by at most one thread at any given time, and with the right order of submission sequence over the time.
-Fortunately, that is often the case naturally for the API client, e.g. in the message-driven method invoked by a caller-thread managed by the messaging provider.
+The conseq4j API should function correctly as long as the related tasks are submitted by at most one thread at any time, and with the right order of submission sequence over time.
+Fortunately, that is often the case naturally for the API client, e.g. when the task submission is managed by a messaging provider such as Kafka, JMS, x-MQ, TIBCO EMS etc...

 ### Style 1: Summon An Executor By Its Sequence Key, Then Use That Sequential Executor As With A JDK `ExecutorService`